Segence/docker-hadoop/README.md

 Setting up a new Hadoop cluster
 -------------------------------

-For all below steps the Docker image `segence/hadoop:latest` has to be built or pulled from DockerHub.
+For all below steps, the Docker image `segence/hadoop:latest` has to be built or pulled from [DockerHub](https://hub.docker.com/r/segence/hadoop/).

 - Build the current image locally: `./build-docker-image.sh`
 - Pull from DockerHub: `docker pull segence/hadoop:latest`

 The default SSH port of the Docker containers is `2222`.
-This is, so in a standalone cluster setup, each *namenode* and *datanode* containers can be ran on separate physical server (or virtual appliances).
-The servers can still use the default SSH port `22` but the data nodes, running inside Docker containers, will be using port `2222`.
+This is, so in a standalone cluster setup, each *namenode* and *datanode* can be ran on separate physical server (or virtual appliances).
+The servers can still use the default SSH port `22` but the *datanodes*, running inside Docker containers, will be using port `2222`.
 This port is automatically exposed.
-It's important to note that all exposed ports have to be open on the firewall of the servers, so other nodes in the cluster can access them.
+It's important to note that all exposed ports have to be open on the firewall of the physical servers, so other nodes in the cluster can access them.

 Hadoop host names have to follow the **hadoop-*** format.
 Automatic acceptance of SSH host key fingerprints is enabled for any hosts with